At a glance

 What it is: The ability to keep information in mind and then use it in some way

-2. Cognitive flexibility (also known as flexible thinking)
+2. Cognitive flexibility (flexible thinking)

 What it is: The ability to think about something in more than one way